edulinq/python-utils/README.md

 Local config search order:
 1. `edq-config.json` in the current directory.
 2. A legacy file in the current directory (only if the config system supports a specified legacy file).
-3. `edq-config.json` in any ancestor directory on the path to root (or up to a cutoff limit, if specified in the config system).
+3. `edq-config.json` in any ancestor directory on the path to root (or up to a cutoff limit, if specified to the config system).

 #### CLI-Specified Config Files